fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * [GangGo](https://git.feneas.org/ganggo/federation/issues/17)  - Seems to have settled on using [Go-Fed for AP federation](https://git.feneas.org/ganggo/activity).
 Developer has suspended development for the foreseeable future.

-* [MediaGoblin](https://issues.mediagoblin.org/ticket/5503) - streaming of any and all media files.
-Currently in "[unofficial retirement](https://news.ycombinator.com/item?id=19779594)".

 * [Numa](https://github.com/numaverse/numaverse-gateway/issues/3) - built on Ethereum blockchain but intended to federate with AP.
 No commits since April 2018.
 No reply on issue about AP compatibility testing from May 8.
 Homepage now a spam site.

 * [Osada](https://framagit.org/zot/osada) - Osada was a full featured social network application running under the ActivityPub protocol.
 It also communicated with and inter-operated with servers on the Zot6 network.
 Abandoned by the developers in March 2019.